THE coffee shops in this timeline does

 in High Street - which advertises "morning coffee".
 (See July

-supermarket is now seeking permission to erect an extension to house a
+supermarket was seeking permission to erect an extension to house a

-existing coffee shop and move the pharmacy and newspaper stall into it
+existing coffee shop and move the pharmacy and newspaper stall into the

-received to turn a charming house on the corner of Pillory Street and
+been received to turn a charming house on the corner of Pillory Street

 Pall Mall into a coffee bar and venue for meetings by local groups.
 It